 The decision hasn't been whether we are going to have a second child.
 It's been how we will have the second child.
 That decision has been the one to really pull at me, much less so at S. This post that I wrote a few months ago is part of that decision making process I've had to go through to arrive at adoption is the answer.
 I've put the text of the post below for your viewing pleasure (especially on phones, I know it's difficult to click over).

-Remember this post?
+?
 Well, things keep getting weirder in my world.

 I wasn't going to talk about this until we had our appointment, but I'm feeling the need to

 write.
 We have a consult with CCRM soon.
 We are going down the TTC road again and not sure if it's right or wrong.
 It's all so confusing with so many people around me giving birth and the fact that I still can't bring myself to go to a baby shower or talk with my brother about the impending birth of his daughter without getting supremely annoyed.

 Along with all the emotional stuff, I would really like to know what's wrong with me.
 Now that I know better, I've decided that consulting with one of the best clinics in the country is probably the I'm 38, I'm not expecting much, but I want to know what my chances are so that we can make an informed decision once again.
 The difference from the decision we made to end treatments a few years ago is that the emotions aren't as high anymore.
 We made that decision when I was so deep into depression that I could barely function.
 I hated life and I was so angry that all I had been hearing was that all my tests looked great and there was no reason why I shouldn't be pregnant.
 No reason that is, except that I didn't get pregnant.
 This time, depression symptoms are under control, I can think clearly and objectively.